Noushhhh/42_TRANSCENDANCE/assets/Doc/authentication_sessionManagerment.md

 - Issues a new access token upon validation.
 - Updates session information in the database.

+## 6. Create SessionService 🛠️

+Responsible for managing session-related operations in the backend.

+### Implementation
+- Develop a `SessionService` class.
+- Implement `clearExpiredSessions` method to remove expired sessions from the database.

+## 7. Automate Session Cleanup ⏲️

+Set up periodic cleanup of expired sessions.

+### Backend Implementation
+- Utilize a cron job (implemented as a NestJS module).
+- Periodically execute `clearExpiredSessions`.
+- Configure the cron job to run at appropriate intervals (e.g., every minute).

 ## Documentation Best Practices 📚

 - **Security Considerations**: Focus on securing token processes and session cookies.